gardener/gardener/docs/extensions/conventions.md

 Extensions are not supposed to create and use self-defined `PriorityClasses`.
 Instead, they can and should rely on well-known [`PriorityClasses`](../development/priority-classes.md) managed by gardenlet.

-## High Availability Of Deployed Components
+## High Availability of Deployed Components

-Extensions might deploy components via `Deployment`s, `StatefulSet`s, etc. as part of the shoot control plane, or the seed or shoot system components.
+Extensions might deploy components via `Deployment`s, `StatefulSet`s, etc., as part of the shoot control plane, or the seed or shoot system components.
-In case a seed or shoot cluster is highly available, there are various failure tolerance types, see also [Highly Available Shoot Control Plane](../usage/shoot_high_availability.md).
+In case a seed or shoot cluster is highly available, there are various failure tolerance types.
+For more information, see [Highly Available Shoot Control Plane](../usage/shoot_high_availability.md).
 Accordingly, the `replicas`, `topologySpreadConstraints` or `affinity` settings of the deployed components might need to be adapted.

 Instead of doing this one-by-one for each and every component, extensions can rely on a mutating webhook provided by Gardener.
-Please refer to [this document](../development/high-availability.md) for details.
+Please refer to [High Availability of Deployed Components](../development/high-availability.md) for details.

 ## Is there a naming scheme for (global) resources?

-As there is no formal process to validate non-existence of conflicts between two extensions please follow these naming schemes when creating resources (especially, when creating global resources, but it's in general a good idea for most created resources):
+As there is no formal process to validate non-existence of conflicts between two extensions, please follow these naming schemes when creating resources (especially, when creating global resources, but it's in general a good idea for most created resources):

 *The resource name should be prefixed with `extensions.gardener.cloud:<extension-type>-<extension-name>:<resource-name>`*, for example: